-Basketball fans have high hopes that we’ll get a full season in 2021.
+Basketball fans have high hopes that we’ll get an exciting 2020-2021 season.
 A trip to the Final Four and beyond would be lovely, of course.
 But every year’s team roster and opponents are both different, so anything can happen.

 While thinking good thoughts about future squads, it’s especially fun to look at highlights from past years.